Why I Don’t Hate Nintendo as Much as Everyone Thinks I Should

 There is a lot of hate going around at the moment for Nintendo, in fact, it has been going around for a while and the question that I get asked the most is “Why do you like them so much?”
 My answer is simple.
 Without Nintendo I do not believe I would be the gamer I am today and I do not think I would have picked up a controller.

-I remember very clearly the day that I received my first ever gaming console, my parents purchased me the the Nintendo 64 which came bundled with 007 Goldeneye.
-Yes, it wasn’t exactly the game you gave to a five/six year old but it was enjoyable nonetheless.
-Soon after I delved into the world of Link in Zelda: Orcarina of Time, followed by Mario 64, Donkey Kong 64, Pokemon Snap and some football game which I can’t remember the name of.The list is endless and I have been buying and asking for games, consoles and merchandise ever since.
+I remember very clearly the day that I received my first ever gaming console, my parents purchased me the Nintendo 64 which came bundled with 007 Goldeneye.
+Yes, it wasn’t exactly the game you gave a six-year-old but it was enjoyable nonetheless.
+Soon after I delved into the world of Link in Zelda: Ocarina of Time, followed by Mario 64, Donkey Kong 64, and Pokemon Snap.The list is endless and I have been buying and asking for games, consoles, and merchandise ever since.

 Along the way, I have managed to get a GameBoy Colour, the purple transparent version, with Pokemon being the game of choice.
 Blue, Yellow and red, I played them all day long and the fact I could walk around and take my virtual battles and adventures with me blew my mind.
 With all these amazing gadgets at my fingertips and a good few years of pleasant gaming, it was no surprise that I eventually moved on to bigger and greater things with the PlayStation 1, PlayStation 2 and now I have my very own gaming PC.